 The end result is something that an interview podcast could publish with a fair bit of confidence, given the limitations of hasty field recording.
 It’s possible to get even cleaner with the application of specialty plug-ins like Zynaptiq UNCHIRP, which is specifically designed to do nothing but remove artifacts of overzealous MP3 compression—and which costs almost as much as RX 8 Standard to do that one thing.
 For most users, RX 8 has more than enough tools to handle the vast majority of dialogue cleanup tasks.

-If you have RX 8 and you’d like to try these techniques for yourself, here is a copy of the .rxdoc file that I used, along with the embedded audio and all stages of processing in its history.
+If you have RX 8 or RX 9 and you’d like to try these techniques for yourself, here is a copy of the .rxdoc file that I used, along with the embedded audio and all stages of processing in its history.

 Feel free to try the various modules I’ve described, changing the settings and the order of operations to improve on my quick results.
 Also, be sure to try the RX 8 Repair Assistant!
 Its suggested module chains may or may not give better results than yours, but you can learn from its suggestions and add them to your toolbox.